skip to content

 Posters and Presentations

-Students present their dissertation proposals in a workshop usually held during the Lent term.
+Students present their dissertation proposals in a workshop usually held during the Lent term (first or second year for part-time students).

 Feedback